jetstream-cloud/js2docs/docs/ui/cli/client_linux.md

-# Installing OpenStack Clients on Mac OSX
+# Installing OpenStack Clients on Linux

 This will help you get the Openstack clients working on Linux using Python.